TigreGotico/ovos-solver-BM25-plugin/README.md

 # Answer: paris
 ```

+### Implementing a Retrieval Chatbot

+To use the BM25CorpusSolver, you need to create an instance of the solver, load your corpus, and then query it.

-### BM25CorpusSolver
+#### BM25CorpusSolver

-This class is meant to be used to create your own solvers with a dedicated corpus
+This class is meant to be used to create your own solvers with a dedicated corpus.

 ```python
 from ovos_bm25_solver import BM25CorpusSolver